Wayne Barrett: Career

-Barrett spent nearly 40 years at The Village Voice.
-His groundbreaking work into the early career of Donald Trump made him a latter-day authority for a new generation of reporters interested in the character and psyche of America’s 45th president.

-Following his tenure at The Village Voice, Barrett was a fellow at The Nation Institute and a contributor to Newsweek.
+Barrett worked at The Village Voice for nearly 40 years.
+Following his tenure there, he was a fellow at The Nation Institute and a contributor to Newsweek.
 He was also a professor at Columbia University Graduate School of Journalism.

-Barrett was best known for authoring many articles and books about politicians, including New York City figures such as Donald Trump, Rudy Giuliani and Ed Koch.
+Barrett was best known for authoring many articles and books about politicians, including New York City figures such as Donald Trump, Rudy Giuliani, and Ed Koch.
 Barrett was the first journalist to uncover Trump's business deceptions.
 He began reporting on Trump in the late 1970s and did 10 hours of taped interviews with Trump while the Grand Hyatt New York was under construction; his two-part series led to the impaneling of a federal grand jury in the Eastern District in Brooklyn against Trump.
 Barrett's 1991 biography of Trump was republished with the title of Trump: The Greatest Show on Earth: The Deals, the Downfall, the Reinvention in 2016.

 Barrett's book, Rudy!: An Investigative Biography of Rudolph Giuliani, was adapted into a 2003 television film, Rudy: The Rudy Giuliani Story.
 He was interviewed for the 2006 documentary Giuliani Time and the 2017 documentary Get Me Roger Stone.

 Barrett was a mentor to progressive activist and political commentator Nomiki Konst.

 After Barrett's death, his family donated his papers, mainly consisting of research notes related to his investigative reporting, to the Dolph Briscoe Center for American History at the University of Texas at Austin.